chrismaddalena/ODIN/README.md

 Sign-up for an account to get your API key: [app.fullcontact.com](https://app.fullcontact.com/start/welcome)

 #### AWS
 Yes, Amazon Web Services.
-With an AWS IAM user's Access ID and Secret, the AWS API can be leveraged to do recon against AWS to find things like S3 buckets and accounts names and aliases.
+O.D.I.N. will perform recon against AWS to find things like S3 buckets and accounts names and aliases.
 Account names are strings of numbers, so you will need some idea of what you're looking for there.
 Aliases, however, can be anything, like a company name, and those can be validated as existing or not.

 By default, O.D.I.N. uses the client (`-c`) name and domain (`-d`) for searches.
 O.D.I.N. will search for the name with spaces stripped out, the domain with the TLD, and the domain without the TLD.
 An optional wordlist can be provided with `--aws`.
 Keywords can be anything, really.
 Consider assembling a list of related words or running a tool like `cEWL` to generate one.

-Setup an IAM user on any Amazon account to get an Access ID and Secret.
+No Amaon account or API key is needed.

 ## FAQ
 **I get this syntax error.
 What's the deal?**